-The pastor of a church usual-

-right decision in his life.
-He had to make the

-ly made the

-right choice of going to church, attending Sunday school, not working on Wednesday night so he could attend services, reading his Bible, and daily praying.
-After showing himself faithful with what God wanted him to do.
-God knew He could trust the man with further tasks.
+The pastor of a church usually made the right decision in his life.
+He had to make the right choice of going to church, attending Sunday school, not working on Wednesday night so he could attend services, reading his Bible, and daily praying.
+After showing himself faithful with what God wanted him to do, God knew He could trust the man with further tasks.